 Journal Receipt for Department Credit Card Deposits

-Departments which have their own credit card machines and process their own credit card transactions should use the Journal Receipt for Department Credit Card Deposits to record funds received from credit cards.
+Departments which have their own credit card machines and process their own credit card transactions should use the Journal Receipt for Department Credit Card Deposits to record funds received from credit cards and to process credit card refunds.
 The credit card machines must be settled at the end of each business day and each Journal Receipt form must have that day’s settlement report.

 The Journal Voucher form can be used to record: